William Chaney: Career

 In 1952, Chaney was appointed to a post at Lawrence University (then Lawrence College) in Appleton, Wisconsin.
 He started in the fall term, with his mother again coming along and living with him, and soon began greeting new students in turn.
 In 1954, Chaney started teaching the course "a history of western civilization," and organized a four-day medieval festival at the college, which included two lectures by him.
 Starting in 1956, Chaney became the college's representative for the Woodrow Wilson National Fellowship Foundation, which sought to recruit promising college graduates for academic careers.
 He also became the representative of the Rhodes Scholarship program at Lawrence.
 Chaney was promoted to associate professor in June 1958, and spent that summer as a visiting professor at Michigan State University.
 During a leave of absence from 1959 to 1960, Chaney spent 15 months in Europe—mostly at Oxford, with further time spent consulting manuscripts at Cambridge, the British Museum, and church and library archives throughout Britain, Heidelberg, Vienna, Spain, and Greece.
 Chaney was named the George McKendree Steele endowed chair in history in 1962, and made a full professor in May 1966.
 He took another sabbatical leave of absence from 1966 to 1967, with a grant from the American Council of Learned Societies, to work at Oxford; much of his time was spent at the Bodleian Library, where he conducted research in support of a forthcoming book, provisionally entitled "Medieval Kingship".
 From 1968 to 1971 Chaney was the chair of the history department, then from 1971 to 1972 spent a year abroad at Lawrence's London Centre, which had been opened the year before.
 He spent two more years there over the course of his career: from 1986 to 1987, and 1992 to 1993.
-By 1976, Chaney was serving as faculty marshal during convocation.

 Chaney's primary research topic was Anglo-Saxon England, particularly the conversion from paganism to Christianity, and sacral kingship.
 Over the course of his career he took 49 trips to Europe, and by 1985, he claimed to have spent twice as much time at Oxford as an undergraduate.
 This research culminated in his 1970 book The Cult of Kingship in Anglo-Saxon England: The Transition from Paganism to Christianity.
 Chaney published many other works, including the widely cited 1962 article Grendel and the Gifstol: a Legal View of Monsters.
 He also gave numerous lectures, including throughout the wider community; The Oshkosh Northwestern termed him a "personable speaker" who was "well known throughout the Fox River Valley", and the Twin City News-Record described him as "[a] popular speaker ... because of his spritel[y] presentation of what could be boring facts of ancient history."